daronyondem/daron-english-blog/content/posts/2022/xpand-conf-2022-jordan.md

 ShowTableOfContent: false
 ---

-This last weekend I had the privilege to join the [xpand conference](https://www.xpandconf.com/) in Jordan as a speaker talking about function orchestration in the serverless world.
+This weekend I had the privilege to join the [xpand conference](https://www.xpandconf.com/) in Jordan as a speaker talking about function orchestration in the serverless world.
 For those following my work in the community, I'm sure the topic is not a surprise 😃.
 However, the location might be.

 ![Daron on stage at xpand Conference 2022](/media/2022/2022-10-23-daron-on-stage.png)